General E-Government and E-Governance Track

-The General e-Democracy & e-Participation track aims to present recent developments in electronic participation and digital engagement covering all relevant technical, political and social aspects.
+The general e-democracy & e-participation track focuses on all developments in electronic participation and digital engagement covering all relevant technical, political and social aspects.

-E-democracy and e-participation and are multidisciplinary fields of study.
-They are particularly timely and relevant in various contexts focusing on issues such as participatory public service design engagement, open government data, social media interactions, engagement in co-design and co-delivery of services and top-down and bottom-up initiatives related to economic, societal, public and welfare issues.
+E-democracy and e-participation and are multidisciplinary fields of study, and focus on a range of issues including participatory public engagement, open government data, social media interactions, co-creation engagement in the co-design, co-delivery and evaluation of services, top-down and bottom-up initiatives related to economic, societal, public and welfare issues.

 - Foundations of e-democracy and e-participation research including theories, methods, models and approaches